vijaymca2010/simple-custom-dropdown/docs/USAGE-REACT.md

 ## Testing in React

 - In unit tests, mount the component container, call `createDropdown`, and query the DOM for changes.
-- For interaction tests, consider Playwright or React Testing Library + user-event (jsdom) for keyboard events.
+- For interaction tests, consider an E2E test runner or React Testing Library + user-event (jsdom) for keyboard events.

 ## Server-Side Rendering